ankitarawat1310/playwright-automation-suite/README.md

-# Playwright Automation Framework — Fintech take-home
+# Playwright Automation Framework — Fintech

 ## Overview
 Small Playwright-based test framework with API and UI suites against a mock fintech backend (Users + Transactions).
 Designed to be easy to run locally and to demo during interviews.